WebGuy5-9/B2C-Foods-Website/README.md

 Packhouse & Distribution: Efficient packaging and logistics systems that prepare the products for market delivery.

 B2C Food Store: A direct-to-consumer model, allowing customers to purchase fresh, processed organic foods directly from the brand’s online and offline stores.

+Visit this link https://b2c-foods-website.vercel.app/ to see the website